cerule7/LambdaGators/README.md

 ```
 [Pygame](https://www.pygame.org/)
 [Pygame_TextInput](https://github.com/Nearoo/pygame-text-input)
-Python3 os
-Python3 random
-Python3 string
 ```

-To install these libraries, there exists a pip install for everything except Pygame_TextInput.
+To install these libraries, there exists a pip install for Pygame but not Pygame_TextInput.
 A version of this library is provided in the repository or can be found [here.](https://github.com/Nearoo/pygame-text-input)

 Then run FILENAME with Python 3.6 or newer, and an application window should appear.